Visa applicants in Indonesia may apply for a visa to the United States at the U.S. Embassy in Jakarta or at the U.S. Consulate in Surabaya.

 HOW TO APPLY

-Qualified applicants for A or G visas who are holders of diplomatic passports seeking any visa are fee-exempt.
+Qualified applicants for A or G visas who are holders of diplomatic passports seeking any visa are fee exempt.
 A or G visa applicants do not have to appear in person at the U.S. Embassy.
 Please ensure that all of the information on the application is complete.
-If it is not complete, we will return the application to the courier and it must be corrected.
+If it is incomplete, we will return the application to the courier for a correction.

-The applicant or courier may drop off the DS-160 application at U.S. Embassy Jakarta.
-The Embassy is open for Government Visa application drop off from 10:00 to 11:00 am, Monday – Friday except on Indonesian and American holidays.
+The applicant or courier may drop off the documents at the U.S. Embassy Jakarta.
+The Embassy is open for Government Visa application from 10:00 to 11:00 am, Monday – Friday except on Indonesian and American holidays.